 Recent instructions include a multi-handed false imprisonment trial, a large-scale Class A drugs conspiracy, and as a led junior in an extensive investigation into fraud in the care system.

-2015 – LLM International Criminal Justice & Armed Conflict, Univ. of Nottingham, Distinction
+2015 – LLM International Criminal Justice and Armed Conflict, University of Nottingham, Distinction

 2014 - BPTC, Nottingham Law School